February marked by three winter storms in Oklahoma

 The city averages 3.1 inches of rain and 1.9 inches of snow in March.

-Tulsa's average last day of 32 degrees for the first half of the year is March 29, according to the weather service.
+Tulsa's average last day of freezing temperatures for the first half of the year is March 29, according to the weather service.

 Statewide, March also marks the ramping up of severe weather and tornadoes.
 The state averages 3.8 tornadoes in March, 11.7 in April, 24.1 in May and 7.2 in June, the four most active months on average.

-The most tornadoes in March in the state was 17 in 1991, but there have been many years with no tornadoes, according to weather service records dating to 1950.
+The most tornadoes in March in the state was 17 in 1991, but there have been many years with no tornadoes in March, according to weather service records dating to 1950.

 According to the Climate Prediction Center, all of Oklahoma has increased odds of above-normal temperatures for March, with the eastern half of the state seeing increased odds for above-normal precipitation.

-The CPC’s March drought outlook calls for improvements across far southeastern Oklahoma, but to persist elsewhere in the state through the month.
+The Climate Prediction Center’s March drought outlook calls for improvements across far southeastern Oklahoma.

 Photos: Sleet blankets Tulsa area amid winter storm warning Wednesday-Thursday